 Yet, some of the judgment is in the present day.
 Some will be alive when it happens to the whole earth in the day of God's wrath, the Day of the Lord.
 And that is the two thirds dying in Zechariah 13!

-Yes, the two thirds dying that Christians don't like and make God wrong for doing, is actually part of the fulfillment of their other complaint, the common complaint that he is not judging the wicked.
+Yes, the two thirds dying (which Christians don't like hearing about and often make God wrong for doing) is actually part of the fulfillment of their other complaint, the common complaint that he is not judging the wicked.

 Ironic, isn't it?
 God is wrong no matter what he does, whether he withholds judgement patiently or finally brings the judgment!
 He can't win (in the eyes of present fallen humanity).